 - Go for full-fat versions rather than "light" or "low-calorie" yogurt, milk and cheese.

-When you work with a nutritionist, you can develop a healthy eating plan that will allow you to gain weight using the food you enjoy.
+When you work with a dietitian, you can develop a nutritious eating plan that will allow you to gain weight using the food you enjoy.

 - U.S. Food and Drug Administration: "% Daily Value"